Day Trader

 In trading, does an educated person (AKA someone with a degree or two) have any advantage over someone who's got less schooling under his belt?
 Or is the high school drop-out equally likely to succeed as the college graduate?

-Asked by acedeuce almost 12 years ago
+Asked by acedeuce over 12 years ago

 That's a great question.
 I think, weighing the totality of what I know and what I have seen, that it helps to be educated ... but not that much.
 At my firm the most successful guys are weighted more toward the former Ivy league types, but there are plenty of people who have almost no book smarts at all that have been successful.
 That said, I don't think that a top degree or a top education is what makes those traders successful.
 I just think that people that are driven to succeed, who are willing to work hard and who generally have good work habits are more likely to have been driven to succeed in both school and trading.
 If there is a high school dropout who is just as intelligent and driven as a Harvard MBA , I don't think you'd be able to predict who the better trader would be.
 However, I do think that you are more likely to find a smart, driven person who has a Harvard MBA than is a high school drop out.
 In other words, I think predominantly the best traders are well educated, but I don't think they are successful BECAUSE they are well educated.